Pennsylvania Rental Lease Agreements

 Standard Residential Lease Agreement – The official state form for leasing property in yearly increments.
 Complies with all PA lease laws.

 Sublease Agreement – A secondary lease formed between the original tenant to a property and a new tenant, who will live in the rental and take on any required payments.
 The original tenant should receive permission from their landlord prior to using the form.

 What is a Pennsylvania Lease Agreement?

-A Pennsylvania Lease Agreement is a legally-binding document that lays out the responsibilities and rights of the two parties involved in the agreement—the landlord and the tenant.
-The responsibilities and rights of both parties last for the duration of the contract, so it is vital that a landlord is discerning when selecting a tenant.
-To aid the selection process, landlords are advised to require tenants to complete a rental application.
+A Pennsylvania Lease Agreement is a binding form that lays out the responsibilities and rights of the two (2) parties that the agreement is formed by—the landlord and tenant(s).
+The responsibilities and rights of both parties last for the duration of the contract, which is commonly one (1) year.
+Prior to beginning a lease with a tenant, it is highly recommended the landlord screens them via a Federal Fair Housing Act-approved rental application.

 State Definition – No state definition.

 When is Rent Due?

 Pennsylvania state law is silent on when rent should be paid by tenants.
 Because of this, the rental contract should it clear when and where rent should be paid.
 State law is also silent on matters regarding rent grace periods.